-02 Sep 2014 Update: The Fifth Circuit Court of Appeals panel of three, the Honorable judges Elrod, Reavley and Southwick heard oral argument from Rick Rynearson and from the Department of Justice lawyer representing the Border Patrol agents.
-The forty minute oral argument with commentary and questions from the judges can be accessed the video here.
-We now wait for the court to issue its ruling.
+15 Oct 2014 Update: We await the ruling of the the Fifth Circuit Court of Appeals panel of three, the Honorable judges Elrod, Reavley and Southwick, who heard oral argument from Rick Rynearson and from the Department of Justice lawyer representing the Border Patrol agents on the second of September.
+Rynearson offers his thoughts on the importance of this appeal, over at his personal blog.

-Recently, the U.S. District Court for the Western District of Texas in Del Rio dismissed a civil lawsuit, prior to discovery, against two Border Patrol agents on the ground that the plaintiff did not demonstrate a violation of the Fourth Amendment to the U.S. Constitution and therefore the agents had qualified immunity against discovery or civil suit.
-The suit has been appealed to the Fifth Circuit Court of Appeals, the court granted oral argument which is pending.
+Recently, the U.S. District Court for the Western District of Texas in Del Rio dismissed a civil lawsuit, Rynearson v.
+United States, prior to discovery, against two Border Patrol agents on the ground that the plaintiff did not demonstrate a violation of the Fourth Amendment to the U.S. Constitution and therefore the agents had qualified immunity against discovery or civil suit.
+The suit has been appealed to the Fifth Circuit Court of Appeals, the court heard oral argument, and we wait for their ruling.
 The pleadings before the Fifth Circuit can be viewed here.

 The plaintiff, Richard Rynearson, argued that a thirty-four minute detention for a suspicionless immigration inspection sixty-seven miles from the Mexican border violated the Fourth Amendment's protection against unreasonable seizures.
 Rynearson provided video of the encounter that shows he offered a driver's license, a military ID, an official passport, and a personal passport and answered all eighteen question the agents asked him, with the exception of a single question concerning the identity of his supervisor at his place of employment (a question the agent told Rynearson he did not have to answer).

 Still, the district court ruled that a thirty-four minute immigration detention was reasonable, and gave two separate arguments for its decision.